Dog Fashion Disco: Reformation (2013–present)

 On October 10, 2013, a status update via the Polkadot Cadaver Facebook page confirmed that Dog Fashion Disco is officially back together as a band.
-The line-up is the same as the previous three reunions; Swanson will replace Siegel on keyboards again.
+The lineup is the same as the previous three reunions; Swanson will replace Siegel on keyboards again.
 Mike Oliver was expected to play drums on the summer tour of 2014.

 The first album from DFD in eight years, Sweet Nothings, was released on July 22, 2014, after being funded through Indiegogo.
-Due to the success from their Indiegogo campaign, in 2015 the band announced that they will be releasing a follow-up album entitled 'Ad Nauseum'.
+Due to the success from their Indiegogo campaign, in 2015 the band announced that they will be releasing a follow-up album entitled Ad Nauseum.
 They also announced three nights in London, England, for September 2014, and the success of those sell-out dates prompted a UK tour with Psychostick in 2015.
 The album was released on October 2, 2015.

 The band began releasing re-recorded versions of their earlier albums, in order to reclaim the rights to the music from their former record labels.
 The first of these was Erotic Massage, which was released on May 19, 2017.
 This was followed up by another re-recorded album, Experiments in Embryos, released on July 6, 2018.
 The third album, Anarchists of Good Taste, was released on December 7, 2018, and the last of the re-records, Committed to a Bright Future, was released on June 28, 2019.

 Moonlight City Drive, a novelization of DFD's 2006 concept album Adultery, was written by Brian Paone and published in November 2017.